Siphon880gh/devbrain/Scripting for Power Users/Tamper Monkey/Detailed SEO Extension.md

 **Detailed SEO Extension** is a Chrome extension that is useful for SEO professionals.
 It scans a webpage and gives you a quick snapshot of basic SEO elements, helping you see where the page is missing essentials and where it already meets common requirements.

-Unfortunately, it also seems to randomly highlight links and videos in purple, or place a purple overlay on them.
-See:
+Unfortunately, it also seems to randomly highlight links and videos in purple, or place a purple overlay on them as of 3/2026.
+If this is happening to you, the fix is here:
 ![[Pasted image 20260317063419.png]]

 ![[Pasted image 20260317063921.png]]